guilleng/c-programming-a-modern-approach-solutions/chapter3/projects/02/README.md

 583              $  13.50        10/24/2010
 ```

 The item number and date sould be left justifies; the unit price should be rigth justified.
-Allow dollar amounts up to $9999.99.
-Hint: Use tabs to line up the columns.
+Allow dollar amounts up to $9999.99. _Hint_: Use tabs to line up the columns.